 9. Don't Forget Foliage

-If you're browsing Pinterest for Mid-Century Modern interior ideas, you're sure to be overwhelmed with a plethora of indoor greenery.
-Since MCM design is all about natural elements, it only makes sense for foliage to play a large role in this trend.
+If you're browsing Pinterest for Mid Century Modern tile backsplash ideas, you're sure to be overwhelmed with a plethora of indoor greenery.
+Since Mid Century Modern design is all about natural elements, it only makes sense for foliage to play a large role in this trend.
 If you're a plant lover like we are, then you'll adore our custom tile planters.
-Perfect for succulents and air plants, these handmade planters will fulfill your MCM dreams.
+Perfect for succulents and air plants, these handmade planters will fulfill your Mid Century tile dreams.